dgaydukov/cert-aws/sa/files/sa.md

 You can have multiple queues running at the same time.
 For example:
 * high priority queue with on-demand instances
 * low priority queue with spot instances
+There are 2 types of delay (when you send message to queue you can specify Delivery delay of message):
+* queue delay (up to 15 min) - time before all messages become visible
+* message delay (up to 15 min, not supported by FIFO queue) - using message timer (let you specify an initial invisibility period for a message added to a queue)
+So you can set message delay either for whole queue or for individual messages

 ###### API Gateway
 AGW - managed api service that makes it easy to publish/manage api at any scale.
 It can: